 Groundcovers for Shade

 Most varieties of lawngrass won’t thrive in shade, so you’re better off planting a groundcover that’s easy to grow in low-light conditions.
-Several kinds of liriope offer thin grass-like leaves and attractive flowers.
+Liriope muscari, often called lilyturf or border grass, offer thin grass-like leaves and attractive flowers.
 Asiatic jasmine is a fast-spreading, densely growing groundcover that will thrive in sun or shade.
 Remember that unlike turf, groundcovers won’t tolerate foot traffic and don't appreciate mowing, so you’ll need to plan for walkways or paths.
 Read our article, Groundcovers for Shade, for more options.